 “It’s true what they say: when you hear that word ‘cancer’ your mind just stops.
 The doctor was showing me diagrams and telling me I was going to need a mastectomy.
 I was still stuck on ‘What do you mean I have cancer?’”

 Her doctor recommended a second opinion, so Rebecca made an appointment at UPMC Hillman Cancer Center in Monroeville with Emilia Diego, MD, who is a breast surgeon.
 Dr. Diego confirmed both the breast cancer diagnosis and the possibility that Rebecca would need a mastectomy.
-Dr. Diego arranged a same-day appointment for Rebecca to see Rajesh Sehgal, MD, chief of medical oncology at UPMC East, who also sees patients at UPMC Hillman’s Monroeville office on Oxford Drive.
+Dr. Diego arranged a same-day appointment for Rebecca to see an oncologist at UPMC Hillman Cancer Center in Monroeville

 “It was the best thing that could have happened to me,” says Rebecca.

 “My type of cancer is estrogen-driven,” says Rebecca.
-“When my treatment started, Dr. Sehgal tried several different kinds of chemo.
+“When my treatment started, they tried several different kinds of chemo.
 But my tumors just didn’t respond.”

-Dr. Sehgal began to suspect Rebecca had fast-growing HER2-positive breast cancer, which tests positive for a protein called human epidermal growth factor receptor 2.
-When repeated tests failed his suspicions, Dr. Sehgal talked to an HER2 research specialist at UPMC who, based on her records, agreed Rebecca likely had HER2.
-Upon hearing that, Dr. Sehgal made countless phone calls to convince Rebecca’s insurance company to allow her to receive the drug for HER2.
-“His instincts and his efforts saved my life,” she says.
+Rebecca's care team began to suspect she had fast-growing HER2-positive breast cancer, which tests positive for a protein called human epidermal growth factor receptor 2.
+When repeated tests failed all suspicions, the team talked to an HER2 research specialist at UPMC who, based on her records, agreed Rebecca likely had HER2.
+Upon hearing that, the Monroeville office made countless phone calls to convince Rebecca’s insurance company to allow her to receive the drug for HER2.
+“Their instincts and his efforts saved my life,” she says.